FP Diseases

 Managing Mycosphaerella (Ascochyta) Blight

-The main disease to be controlled by foliar fungicide in peas is mycosphaerella (ascochyta) blight (Figure 1).
-Fungicides also offer control or suppression of white mould, powdery mildew and rust, depending on the product.
+The main disease managed by foliar fungicides in peas is mycosphaerella (ascochyta) blight (pictured right).
+Fungicides also offer control or suppression of white mould, downy mildew, grey mould and rust, depending on the product.
 However, these diseases are less frequent and less severe in Manitoba-grown peas.
 Scout for mycosphaerella symptoms from V10 (10th true node) to R2 (beginning bloom), during mid-June to late July.

 Foliar fungicide application for control of mycosphaerella blight should be made at early flower (R2), when one flower is open on most plants across the field.
 The goal is to get good fungicide coverage on leaves in the lower canopy.
 This means spraying just before the canopy begins to close.
 However, in drier years, it may be beneficial to delay application.
 There is a fungicide decision worksheet available to determine if a fungicide application is likely to be beneficial and timely.